kiwix/kiwix-apple/README.md

-# Kiwix for iOS & macOS
+# Kiwix for iOS and macOS

 This is the home for Kiwix apps on iOS and macOS.